CoderFoundry/CommandLineDemo/README.md

 ## Features

-- **Top-Level C# Script Execution:** Run `.cs` files as scripts directly from the command line, leveraging the new C# 13 scripting features.
+- **dotnet run app.cs:** Run `.cs` files as scripts directly from the command line, leveraging the new C# 13 scripting features.
 - **Command-Line Demos:** Sample files (like `hello.cs`, `CodingChallenge.cs`) demonstrate how to read input, work with mock data, and output results—all as scripts.
 - **Mock Data & JSON Processing:** Includes a sample `people.json` and script examples for basic file/data handling.
 - **No Project File Required:** Scripts run standalone, showcasing the new simplified development workflow.